November 7, 2025

 What Do We Mean by Fasting?

-The role of fasting in health and disease is also not a new concept and has been described in ancient Greece where fasting was advocated by Hippocrates as a method of treating illness.
+The role of fasting in health and disease is also not a new concept and has been described in ancient Greece, where fasting was advocated by Hippocrates as a method of treating illness4.

 What Are Different Types of Fasting?